 Skip to content

-The System Preferences menu has most of the customization we can modify for MacOS computers.
-Hence, it also got the option to change the default browser for all the quick launch actions on Mac.
+The System Settings menu has most of the customization we can modify for macOS.
+It also has the option to change the default browser app at the system level.
+Here are the steps to follow:

 1. Click on the Apple apple logo from the menubar.

-2. Select System Preferences/Settings from the drop-down menu that appears.
+2. Select System Settings/Preferences from the drop-down menu that appears.

 Apple MacOS System Preferences menuIt will launch the System Preferences window.